dougbutner/web-4/README.md

 Time tokens rely on the following concepts:

  1. **Time Unit**
 A time unit MUST be a superset of a timestamp.
-This means that a time unit is some amount (or fraction) of a second
+This means that a time unit is some amount (or fraction) of a second.
  2. **Time Token Faucet**
 A time faucet provides any verified user with EXACTLY one time token per unit of time passed since their last faucet.
 This can be an active faucet; requiring some action by the recipient, or a passive faucet; automatically sending the cryptocurrency to the user.
  3. **Verified Recipients**
-Recipients of the system must be verified to be an actual human in order to receive time tokens.
-The issue of verification is very serious if we are to continue from web 3 instead of taking a step backward toward federated systems (like government-issued IDs).
+Recipients of the system MUST be verified to be an actual human in order to receive time tokens.
+The issue of verification is very serious if a time token .
 Biocryptographic secrets are introduced as the solution to this problem, and examined after Time Token.

 For a full description of Time Tokens, visit the  [Time Token repository](https://github.com/dougbutner/time-token).